formkit/docs-content/guides/build-a-multi-step-form.md

   :editable="true">
 </example>

-it's starting to look like a real multi-step form!
+It's starting to look like a real multi-step form!
 There's more work to be done though as we've got a few issues:

-- Each step is not being individually validated.
+- The validity of each individual step is not being shown.
-- When there are validations on a tab that's not the "current step" they cannot be seen.
+- When there are validations on a tab that's not the "current step", they cannot be seen.

 Let's carry on and fix those issues.

 ## Tracking validity and errors for each step

-Out-of-the-box, FormKit already
+Out-of-the-box, FormKit already:

 1) Tracks group validity
 2) Keeps a count of group errors

 We'll need to expose this data so we can use it in our UI.

 There are a couple concepts to remember about FormKit before we proceed.
 First, every `<FormKit>` component has a matching [core node](/advanced/core#node), which itself has a reactive `node.context` object.
 Second, each core node has a [ledger](/advanced/core#ledger) which counts messages.
-With that in mend here's an approach to track validity across steps:
+With that in mind, here's an approach to track validity across steps:

 - We'll track validity of each `group` node by looking at the group's `node.context.state.valid`.
 - We'll track the error counts on each `group` node by listening for `count:errors` events — which are emitted every time the error count changes.

 Remember that groups already know about the complete state of their children, so there is nothing else we need to track for ourselves manually.

-We'll leverage the FormKit [plugin](/advanced/core#plugins) functionality to do this job.
+We'll leverage FormKit's [plugin](/advanced/core#plugins) functionality to do this job.
 While the term "plugin" may sound intimidating, plugins in FormKit are just setup functions that are called when a node is created.
 Plugins are inherited by all descendants (such as children within a group).

 Here's our custom plugin, called `stepPlugin`: